- China Tours +

 This means the best time of the year to go is right before summer, or just after.
 April, May, September and October are the most beautiful and comfortable months.
 Make sure to avoid national holiday periods though, as tourist sights are very crowded on these days.

 Due to Beijing's sheer size, if you've got time constraints, planning your trip well ahead of time is vital.
-If you still need some help planning your ideal Beijing tour, we've put together a guide to help you.
-You can also check out more facts about other major cities and attractions in China here.
+We can tailor your tour to what you wish to see while you're in Beijing.